openreplay/openreplay/tracker/tracker-ngrx/README.md

 export class AppModule {}
 ```

-You can customize the middleware behaviour with options to sanitize your data.
+You can customize the middleware behavior with options to sanitize your data.

 ```js
 trackerNgRx({